dvcarrillo/road-to-goal/README.md

 Both players can collect and use pickups, that will be found in the field.
 These pickups can affect the course of the game, changing player's attributes.

-Road To Goal has been completely developed in Unity for the course Fundamentals of Game Development at the Lappeenranta University of Technology (Finland).

 ## What do I need?
 * A computer with Windows or macOS.
 * A keyboard.